Do you have a room just for the dogs?

 Yes!
 We love our senior friends.
 We provide lots of romping for our guests who thrive on getting energy out, but always have an open couch or bed for those who prefer to enjoy spectator sports.
-As long as they are mobile, able to maneuver a full flight of stairs and meet our standard requirements, they are welcome!
+As long as they are mobile, able to maneuver a full flight of stairs, not incontinent, not visually impaired and meet our standard requirements, they are welcome!

 Since this is our home, all visits are strictly scheduled by appointment only.
 We do not accept drop ins, and all new pups MUST complete a trial prior to staying with us.

 In any group play setting, there are some cons: